argoproj/argo-events/docs/custom-gateway.md

  |  GATEWAY_CONTROLLER_NAME             | Contains name of gateway controller |

 ## Core Gateway Style
-It is the most straightforward option.
+The most straightforward option.
 The gateway consists of two components,

 1. Gateway Processor: either generates events internally or listens for external events and then passes those events to gateway-transformer

-2. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to interested sensors.
+2. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to watchers.

-* gateway-processor can be exposed via a service using gateway's `serviceSpec`

 ![](core-gateway-style.png)